UMWEDU/umw-residencelife-sync/_pages/break-housing.md

  	<li><strong>Winter Break:</strong>
 <ul>
  	<li>All students requesting to stay late or return early will be automatically approved for dates that the University is open.</li>
- 	<li>For residents wishing to remain on campus while the University is closed, you will need to apply if you reside in Framar, South, Eagle Landing, or the UMW Apartments, however you will be automatically approved following your application submission.</li>
+ 	<li>For residents wishing to remain on campus while the University is closed, you will need to apply if you reside in Framar, South, Eagle Landing, Madison, or the UMW Apartments, however you will be automatically approved following your application submission.</li>
 </ul>
 </li>
 </ul>
 *NOTE: For Winter Break 2017, the residence halls close at 10am Dec 16.
-All students living in buildings other than Eagle Landing, UMW Apartments, South, and Framar will have to leave campus by the deadline on Dec 16.
+All students living in buildings other than Eagle Landing, UMW Apartments, Madison, South, and Framar will have to leave campus by the deadline on Dec 16.

 For more information about the application process, meal service, closing dates, and safety tips for during breaks please see the Frequently Asked Questions below.
 <h2>Deadlines</h2>